nanobox-io/nanobox-docs/source/getting-started/dev-workflow.html.md

 If you make any code changes while running a sim environment, simply repeat the compile/deploy process to deploy those changes into your sim app.

 ## Deploy to Production
-With your code tested locally, the `deploy` command will push and deploy the built runtime and compiled code to your production platform.
+With your code tested locally, the `deploy` command will push and deploy the built runtime and compiled code to your production environment.
 More information about deploying with Nanobox is available in the [Deploying Code](/getting-started/deploy-code/) doc.

 ```bash
 $ nanobox deploy